 French and Italians are very similar in their attitudes about life and where work fits in.
 Pleasure is of utmost importance and is considered a priority in life.
 I think too often this is overlooked by the simple act of living.
 Life is full of stresses and we often miss out on taking pleasure in the small things.

 As small as a beautiful apple, the sun on your face, or the smell of the paper of the pages of the book you are reading.
 Taking a moment to remind ourselves to do this is critical.
-Oddly enough it is a reminder that most French or Italians don’t need, it is ingrained in their DNA.
+Oddly enough it is a reminder that most French or Italians don’t need it, it is ingrained in their DNA.

 It is never too late to find yourself, or reinvent yourself.